leticiafossato/ironhack-projects/Project 2 - Shark Attacks/README.md

 ## Goal

-- Filter the dataset <a href="http://www.sharkattackfile.net/whystudy.htm">SharkAttackFile</a> to discover how many shark accidents was fatal, not fatal or unknown.</br>
+- Filter the dataset <a href="http://www.sharkattackfile.net/whystudy.htm">SharkAttackFile</a> to discover how many shark accidents was fatal, not fatal or unknown.<br>
+For more informations click <a href="https://drive.google.com/file/d/1t1-Ud2PbfCXpNpQX7bjy66saUXqjsmsa/view?usp=sharing">here</a>.</br>
 ### Motivation

 - An unreasonable fear of sharks has been implanted in our minds by the hype that surrounds the rare shark attack and by movies.